Uttlesford’s communications manager to be charged in connection with Operation Elveden probe

-It states: “Following careful consideration of the evidence we have concluded that Graham Dudman should be charged with three counts of conspiracy to commit misconduct in public office, one reflecting conspiracy with John Troup, who should also be charged as a co-conspirator.”
+It also stated: “Following careful consideration of the evidence we have concluded that Graham Dudman should be charged with three counts of conspiracy to commit misconduct in public office, one reflecting conspiracy with John Troup, who should also be charged as a co-conspirator.”

-Mr Troup said he was unable to comment on the allegations at this time.
+Mr Troup, Uttlesford District Council’s communications manager, said he was unable to comment on the allegations at this time.